foxriver76/ioBroker.denon/README.md

    *Read only string.
 Contains the friendly name of the connected AVR.*

-* mainVolume / zone2.volume / zone3.volume
+* zoneMain.volume / zone2.volume / zone3.volume

    *Number value which represents the current Main Zone / Zone2 / Zone 3 volume of your AVR.
 You can also set the volume here.
 When Volume in Db is set to true, the state is represented in dB too in separate states, e. g. mainVolumeDB*